vpakhuchyi/censor/docs/index.md

 In all cases, the `Info` can be replaced with other log levels like `Debug`, `Warn`, `Error`, `Panic`, or `Fatal`.

-Please note that methods ending in `f`, `ln`, and `log.Print-style` (`logger.Info`) in the sugared logger do not support all the features of the censor handler.
+Please note that methods ending in `f`, `ln`, and `log.Print-style` (`logger.Info`) in the sugared logger do not support all the features of the Censor handler.

 Due to the nature of the zap sugared logger, Censor receives formatted strings and does not have the capability to parse them.
 However, features like regexp matching are still available.

 ## Supported Types

-Here are examples of the types that are supported by *censor*.
+Here are examples of the types that are supported by Censor.
 All of these types are handled recursively whenever that is possible.

 ### Struct